r-andres/getdata-031/README.md

 ## Code book

 #### activity
  Identifies the activity being performed by the volunteer for each window sample.
-Possible values:  WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+Possible values:  WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

 #### subject
  Identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.